Skip to main content

 Configuration

-import { Agent, LibSQLStorage } from "@voltagent/core";
+import { Agent, Memory } from "@voltagent/core";

-import { VercelAIProvider } from "@voltagent/vercel-ai";
+import { LibSQLMemoryAdapter } from "@voltagent/libsql";

 import { openai } from "@ai-sdk/openai";

-// Configure LibSQLStorage
+// Configure LibSQL memory adapter

-const memoryStorage = new LibSQLStorage({
+const memoryStorage = new LibSQLMemoryAdapter({

 // Required: Connection URL

-url: process.env.DATABASE_URL || "file:./voltagent-memory.db", // Example: Env var for Turso, fallback to local file
+url: process.env.DATABASE_URL || "file:./.voltagent/memory.db", // Example: Env var for Turso, fallback to local file

 // Required for Turso / Remote sqld (if not using TLS or auth is needed)